Jet Airways: Livery

 The original livery was navy blue with light grey and chrome yellow.
 The top and bottom of the aircraft were painted light grey, with the flying sun logo on a navy blue background.

-In 2007, a new livery was designed by Landor Associates was introduced, featuring yellow and gold ribbons.
+In 2007, a new livery designed by Landor Associates was introduced, featuring yellow and gold ribbons.
 The design retained the dark blue and gold-accented colour scheme along with the airline's "flying sun" logo.
 A new yellow uniform was concurrently introduced, created by Italian designer Roberto Capucci.
-Jet Airways introduced its new identity in conjunction with a global brand re-launch that included new aircraft and seating arrangement.
+Jet Airways introduced its new identity in conjunction with a global brand re-launch that included new aircraft and refreshed seating arrangement.

 Controversies

 Safety

 Asmin Tariq, a contractor working for the airline as a security agent at Heathrow airport, was implicated in the foiled terror plot on 10 August 2006 to blow up several transatlantic airliners belonging to three different US airlines.
 Subsequently, the Governments of UK and Singapore sought security-related information from the Ministry of External Affairs of India on Jet Airways; clearance was further delayed to fly to the US.
 The US State Department gave the go-ahead for the airline to fly to the US on 15 November 2006.

 In August 2014, two pilots of Jet Airways were suspended after a plane carrying 280 passengers dropped 5000 ft mid-air en route from Mumbai to Brussels.